DigitalTibetan/DigitalTibetan/docs/tibetan_font_creation.md

 ### Editing Tibetan fonts and creating Sanskrit stacks for existing fonts

-To convert an existing Tibetan font, load the font into FontForge and create a new empty font.
+To update an existing Tibetan font, load the font into FontForge and create a new empty font.
 Use the THDL Tibetan Machine Uni font as an example if you in doubt about settings.
 Name your font using "Element / font info".

 Standard range Tibetan 0x0f00 - 0x0fff
 Get a definition of the Tibetan Unicode font range (characters 0x0F00 to 0x0FFF) and copy the standard characters from your existing font into the standard range.
 You can simply load Tibetan Machine Uni into FontForge and take this as reference to see which character is expected where in the range of 0x0f00 to 0x0fff.
 Note that only a few stacks are within the standard range.
 Stacks are handled differently.